What is the order-to-cash process? A step-by-step guide

 2. Credit management

 In B2B transactions, companies frequently purchase goods and services on credit.
 Effective credit management is critical for minimizing financial risk.
 This involves evaluating customer creditworthiness and setting appropriate credit limits.
-To determine how much credit to grant a customer, a credit professionals reviews credit reports from bureaus, consults with banks, and gathers trade references from other businesses.
+To determine how much credit to grant a customer, a credit professional reviews credit reports from bureaus, consults with banks, and gathers trade references from other businesses.
 Advanced software solutions can streamline these processes, providing real-time credit scoring and monitoring to protect the business from potential losses.

 An equally important part of credit management is analyzing the supplier’s own financial situation.
 After analyzing the supplier’s cash-on-hand, cash flow and outstanding receivables, the credit professional will be able to place a responsible limit on customer credit.

-Credit approval professionals will work hand in hand with sales to set the payment terms of the customer’s potential order.
+Credit approval professional will work hand in hand with sales to set the payment terms of the customer’s potential order.
 Payment terms include when payment is due, any discounts available for paying early and any penalties incurred if payment is late.

 In the end, the credit management professional is responsible for enabling maximum sales volumes at their company while minimizing risk.
 It is a difficult and high-stakes discipline.
 Consequences for extending credit to customers who can’t or won’t pay on time include cash flow problems, increased DSO and even losses.